 It seems that most things are made of plastic or has plastic parts – cars, toys, packaging, flooring, clothing or those pesky water bottles.
 The recycling symbol on the back of plastic packaging is something we have all seen, the triangle shape made out of three arrows chasing each other with a number called the resin ID code (RIC).
 This code gives us information about the plastic such as chemicals used to produce it, safety of the plastic and how biodegradable it is – but don't let this recycle logo fool you!
 Just because a plastic item has the recycle symbol does not mean it is, or it even can be, recycled due to the inefficiency and resources it takes re-purpose.
 Even plastics that are easily recyclable, like RIC 1, 2 and 5, roughly only 30% are indeed recycled due to the cost and effort it would take to recycle them.
 About 1 in 5 water bottles are recycled each year.
 Some of the plastics that are not recycled are causing global environmental pollution damage such as littering the land, clogging the waterways, choking marine life and ending up on beaches all over the world.
 This is why here at COXISTENCE SOAPS, we package our soaps in 100% post consumer recycled and biodegradable cardboard to minimize the carbon footprint that we leave on the planet.

 RIC's 1 through 6 are plastics of known common chemicals.
 RIC 7 is a catch-all to include plastics that do not fit into RIC 1 to 6, like nylon, fiberglass, acrylic or polycarbonate.
 This classification system was devised to be used to our advantage, to increase recycling and to reduce health hazards and it is used globally for identification purposes.
+There are other RIC's but this blog applies to plastics.
 Let's talk about each one...